Skip to main content

 ];

-The above will eagerly load the FibonacciComponent.
-It will cause a significant delay in displaying the main page of the application.
-Why block the main page with an operation in a component that we are not even seeing/using?
+This eagerly loads FibonacciComponent.
+It creates a significant delay on the main page.
+Why block the home screen with an operation from a component the user hasn’t even navigated to?

 Read more about lazy-loading in Angular: https://angular.io/guide/lazy-loading-ngmodules